helloabunai/solarman-mqtt/README.md

 ![Low Battery Warning](./docs/images/4.PNG)

 # Disclaimer
-- This has only been tested on a Sunsynk inverter with a Solarman WiFi data logger.
+- This has only been tested on a SofarSolar inverter with a Solarman WiFi data logger.
+- See
-- The docker images only targets the `linx/arm/v7` architecture (raspberry pi 3b)
+- The docker images has only been developed with linux/amd64 in mind.
+- The original arm docker target has not been tested at all.

 # Prerequisites
 - docker